 My mother wouldn't recognise Leonardo di Caprio if he was filming in Ventnor, but she would be overjoyed if she stumbled across the Countryfile team on one of their Isle of Wight adventures.

-There have been two visits in the last few years, and no doubt others that a Countryfile historian can help out with (Mum, give me a call if you're reading this...)
-The 2014 edition involved: Matt Baker scraping something grey off the underside of Ryde Pier as it celebrated its 200th birthday, a visit to Osborne House and Osborne Bay and a toddler group which meets in Bouldner Forest near Yarmouth.
 In 2016, Countryfile returned to cover further scraping of something off the side of an old structure.
 This time, it was ivy on the side of Carisbrooke Castle, where they also tried out the donkey's wheel.
-Other outings included: Adgestone Vineyard (where they gave the impression that the Isle of Wight basks in 30 degree heat in December), Ventnor Botanics and Brading Roman Villa.
-There was also some classic Countryfile BANTER during a wet and windy National Trust exercise of chasing goats around St Boniface Down so that they can have a pedicure. |
+Other outings included: Adgestone Vineyard (where they gave the impression that the Isle of Wight basks in 30 degree heat in December), Ventnor Botanic Garden and Brading Roman Villa.
+There was also some classic Countryfile BANTER during a wet and windy National Trust exercise of chasing goats around St Boniface Down so that they can have a pedicure.

 9. Message to Love